gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-01-22-jinzo-paint-vintage-mobile-drawing-app.md

 The binaries for my device are ARM so there's good support for debugging that type of code.
 I fired up Ghidra and started poking around in the earliest, smallest version of JZP.
 I quickly found the section of code that defined the parameters, helped by the placement of the setup of the strings used in the file selector.
 [A quick tutorial later](https://www.coalfire.com/the-coalfire-blog/reverse-engineering-and-patching-with-ghidra) and I knew how to use Ghidra to find references to data, patch instructions, and save a new binary.
 The workaround was to set the parameter to NULL, which works nicely but removes the ability for the app to remember the most recently used directory.

-But given that the source was available for the earlier versions, more complete changes could be implemented, rather than simply nulling out the parameter.
+However the source is available for the two earlier versions, which I prefer using, so more complete changes could be implemented.
+Rather than simply nulling out the parameter we could set it to the correct value: the root directory.
 Additional changes were needed to make sure the program would cope with saving and loading from the root directory of the device.
 And finally in the 16-colour version saving the bitmap image took a very long time, so it has been optimised.

 Many thanks to [@watamario15](https://twitter.com/watamario15) for his invaluable help with debugging and source code wrangling.
 And to [Brain Wiki](https://brain.fandom.com/ja/wiki/) for being such a valuable resource for crazy old software nerds like me!